0xBANANA/RandomJK/README.md

 This works comparable to the force randomization.
 The values in `randomizerOptions.json` range from 0 (weapon not required) to 1 (weapon required).
 The amount of ammo will always be random for weapons you didn't choose via the selection menu.

 In the file `randomizerOptions.json` you can choose the weapon modes with `weaponRandomizationMode`:
-- `0`: You can choose two weapons from a random pool
+- `0`: You can choose two shootable weapons and one throwable weapon from a random pool
-- `1`: Chaos mode: Every weapon will be randomized
+- `1`: Chaos mode: Like mode `0` but on top of that, random weapons will be added

 # Map loading